Dating Advice by Jen Zajac, IMF

 - Give genuine (and not just superficial) compliments: Sure, everyone likes to hear that they look nice, but a slightly deeper compliment carries more weight.
 Complimenting someone on their dedication, motivation, commitment to a cause, hard work, etc., is more validating on a deeper level.

 - Everyone’s favorite topic is themselves: Ask questions.
 Ask lots of questions.
 It’s likely that they will reciprocate, and this shows a genuine interest in wanting to get to know the other person.
-Most are flattered when their date shows a desire to learn about things the other cares about.
 Up your ‘charming’ factor by paying close attention to what they are saying and asking follow-up questions.
 This really shows you are invested in the moment.

 - No distractions: Being attentive and respectful to your date means keeping outside distractions to a minimum.
-Turn off your cell or put it on vibrate, and if you run into someone you know, introduce your date and keep it brief.
-Nothing says “you’re not important” like taking a phone call or catching up with someone you run into when you are supposed to have get-to-know-you time.
-If you are expecting an important call, give your date a heads-up ahead of time.
-A major turnoff for a date is when the television in the restaurant get’s the focus.
-Make every effort to face away from the television or other visual distractions.
-There is something about intentional, captivated focus that is so very charming in a date.
+Turn off your cell, don’t look at the tv in the restaurant, and if you run into someone you know, introduce your date and keep it brief.
+Nothing says “you’re not important” like giving these your attention when you are supposed to have get-to-know-you time.

-- Show that you’re listening: Besides being attentive, making eye contact, and asking your date to elaborate on particular points, show that you are retaining the information they share.
-This is an eloquent way to non-verbally state that you care.
-Some of the biggest ‘charmers’ I met were ones that were able to pick out a restaurant, movie, gift (maybe a bit farther down the line), or ask about some friend, situation, cause, or family member I had mentioned previously.
+- Show that you’re listening: Show that you are retaining the information they share.
+Some of the biggest ‘charmers’ I met were ones that were able to pick out a restaurant, movie, gift (maybe a bit farther down the line), or ask about some friend or situation I had mentioned previously.
 I felt so flattered and valued that they had retained those details.

 - Be genuine: Showing your date some pieces of vulnerability at times actually elicits compassion and connection.
 Were you bummed when you didn’t get the job you wanted?
 It’s ok to state your disappointment.
-Were you heart-broken when you lost your dog?
-You don’t need to act tough the whole time.
 Part of being charming is being real.
 It’s harder to relate to a “perfect” person that has it all together.

 - Empathize: If your date just shared something that was important to them, or had an impact on their lives, be sure they feel acknowledged.
 You don’t need to overdo it, but brushing past something when they just disclosed an intimate piece can come across as uncomfortable.
 If you want them to continue to share, help them feel like their disclosures are valued.

-Again, always remember to be yourself; that is your best bet on how to be charming.
-If you would like to be witty or clever, for example, but that’s not necessarily who you are, a first date may not be time to first try it out.
+Always remember to be yourself, that is your best bet on how to be charming.
+If you would like to be witty or clever, but that’s not necessarily who you are, a first date may not be time to first try it out.
 Focus instead on building a solid foundation of mutual respect and trust.
 New relationships are exciting and thrilling, so don’t forget to have fun!